 Lydia’s House is rooted in the Christian tradition, specifically in the practices of the Catholic Worker movement.
 While the mission of Lydia’s House is to provide housing and support for women and their children in times of crisis, it is not a housing agency.
 Rather, the House is a home grounded in the Catholic Worker commitments to personalism, solidarity, faith and community, practiced alongside gospel-prescribed works of mercy.

-Unlike some Catholic Worker Houses, Lydia’s House will not be a church or host a congregation.
-However, we hope that this House will be holy ground:
+Unlike some Catholic Worker Houses, Lydia’s House is not a church or hosting a congregation.
+However, we hope that this House is holy ground:

 A sanctuary for all who come through our doors

 A space for meaningful dialogue about the structures and systems that keep the poor poor

 A place for prayer and transformation for all, regardless of income, class, or culture